crunchy-devops/jenkins-pic/FIRST_JOBS.md

 and a description SonarToken
 Hit Add
-In the server authentication token select SonarToken Press apply and save
+In the server authentication token select SonarToken Press save

-Hit New Item,  enter a name hello-world-sonar
+Hit New Item,  enter a name petclinc-sonar
 copy from petclinic-maven
 hit ok
 Tick in **build environment 'Prepare SonarQube Scanner environment'**